misselvexu/tradeguard-ai/README.md

 - ✅ Updated all meta descriptions and content references to use "TradeGuard AI" branding
 - ✅ Updated contact.html office addresses to China locations (Suzhou HQ, Shanghai, Shenzhen, Qingdao)
 - ✅ Unified all email addresses to missattic.ai@gmail.com across all pages and languages
+- ✅ Fixed architecture.html technical terminology translations for all 4 languages (LLM capabilities, Multi-Modal AI pipeline, Knowledge Graph entities, architecture comparisons)
 - ✅ Verified all translation attributes and page functionality
 - ✅ Completed comprehensive quality assurance testing

 **Total Development Time**: Comprehensive solution with iterative improvements and robust functionality.

 **Commercial Readiness**: Enterprise-grade website suitable for B2B SaaS marketing, lead generation, and customer acquisition with production-level stability.

+## 📄 **License**

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### License Summary
+- ✅ **Commercial Use**: Free to use for commercial purposes
+- ✅ **Modification**: Free to modify and distribute modified versions
+- ✅ **Distribution**: Free to distribute original or modified versions
+- ✅ **Private Use**: Free to use privately
+- ⚠️ **Liability**: No warranty provided, use at your own risk
+- 📋 **License Notice**: Must include original copyright and license notice in copies